Career HubResume

 Work Experience

-Your Work Experience is a core resume component that needs specific achievements, not just task lists.
+Your Work Experience section spotlights your unique achievements, not just task lists.
 Organize your experience in reverse chronological order, placing your most recent role first.
+Alternatively, if you have a freelance or portfolio career, or you're switching industries, try a functional resume format, which groups experience by skill sets.

 Include for each position: